SigMaNet: One Laplacian to Rule Them All: Our proposal: the and

-Since the argument of $\phi$ is a complex matrix and, thus, traditional activation functions cannot be directly adopted, we follow~\cite{zhang2021magnet} and rely on a complex version of the \textit{ReLU} activation function, defined for a given $z \in \CC$ as $\phi(z) = z$ if $ \Re(z) \geq 0$ and $\phi(z) = 0$ otherwise.
-As the output of the convolutional layer $Z^{\sigma}$ is complex-valued, to coerce it into the reals without information loss, we apply, as other approaches from the literature~\citep{zhang2021magnet}, an \textit{unwind} operation by which $Z^{\sigma} (X)\in \CC^{n \times f}$ is transformed into $[\Re(Z^{\sigma} (X)); \Im(Z^{\sigma} (X)] \in \RR^{n \times 2f}$ and, to obtain the final results, depending on the task, a linear layer with weights $W$ or a $1D$ convolution is applied.
+Since the argument of $\phi$ is a complex matrix and, thus, traditional activation functions cannot be directly adopted, we follow~\citet{zhang2021magnet} and rely on a complex version of the \textit{ReLU} activation function which is defined for a given $z \in \CC$ as $\phi(z) = z$ if $ \Re(z) \geq 0$ and $\phi(z) = 0$ otherwise.
+As the output of the convolutional layer $Z^{\sigma}$ is complex-valued, to coerce it into the reals without information loss we apply an \textit{unwind} operation by which $Z^{\sigma} (X)\in \CC^{n \times f}$ is transformed into $[\Re(Z^{\sigma} (X)); \Im(Z^{\sigma} (X)] \in \RR^{n \times 2f}$.
+To obtain the final result based on the task at hand, we apply either a linear layer with weights $W$ or a $1D$ convolution.

-Considering, e.g., the task of predicting the class of an edge , \signum{} is defined as:
+Considering, e.g., the task of predicting the class of an edge, \signum{} is defined as: